Lord Alton of Liverpool (David Alton)

 House of Lords Independent Crossbench Life Peer; Co-Founder of the human rights group, Jubilee Campaign; and Chairman of the British Parliament’s All Party Group on North Korea.

-PSCORE met Lord Alton in March 2014 during a trip to the UK aimed at raising awareness of the North Korean human rights issue.
-This was following PSCORE's participation to the UNHRC's 25th session on North Korea in Geneva.
-After meeting with PSCORE's Director Kim Young-Il and Secretary-General Nam Bada, Lord Alton showed a genuine interest in the organization and its activities.
+PSCORE met Lord Alton in March 2014 during a trip to the UK to raise awareness about human rights issues in North Korea.
+This was following PSCORE’s participation in the UNHRC’s 25th session on North Korea in Geneva.
+After meeting with PSCORE’s Director Kim Young-Il and Secretary-General Nam Bada, Lord Alton showed a genuine interest in the organization and its activities.
 Lord Alton subsequently offered to become a patron of PSCORE.
-He has willingly supported the organization's advocacy work, which will exist within the UK in the future.
+He has willingly supported the organization’s advocacy work, which will exist within the UK in the future.

 Anne & Scott Wightman

 Former British Ambassador to the Republic of Korea

 Ambassador Scott Wightman is originally from Edinburgh, Scotland.
 He studied French and European Institutions at the University of Edinburgh.
 Since 1986, Ambassador Wightman has worked in British Embassies around the world.
 His first posting was in the Commercial Section of the British Embassy in Beijing.
 He has since worked at the embassies in France and Rome, and from 2008 to 2010 as the Director for the Asia Pacific region in the Foreign and Commonwealth Office (FCO) in London.
 Ambassador Wightman was appointed British Ambassador to the Republic of Korea in November 2011 after studying Korean language for one year in Seoul.